Chern classes in equivariant bordism: Equivariant MU -Chern classes

 \begin{thm} The Chern classes in homotopical equivariant bordism enjoy the following properties. \begin{enumerate}[\em (i)] \item For all $0\leq k\leq m=i+j$, the relation

 holds in the group $\bMU_{U(i,j)}^{2 k}$. \item The relation

 holds in the group $\bMU_{U(m-1)}^{2 k}$. \item Let $T^m$ denote the diagonal maximal torus of $U(m)$.
 Then the restriction homomorphism

-takes the class $c_k^{(m)}$ to the $k$-th elementary symmetric polynomial in the classes $p_1^*(e_1),\dots,p_m^*(e_1)$, where $p_i:T^m\to T=U(1)$ is the projection to the $i$-th factor. \item The bundling map
+takes the class $c_k^{(m)}$ to the $k$-th elementary symmetric polynomial in the classes $p_1^*(e_1)$, \dots, $p_m^*(e_1)$, where $p_i:T^m\to T=U(1)$ is the projection to the $i$-th factor. \item The bundling map

-takes the class $c_k^{(m)}$ to the $k$-th Conner-Floyd-Chern class. \end{enumerate} \end{thm} \begin{proof} (i) This property exploits the double coset formula for $\res^{U(m)}_{U(i,j)}\circ\tr_{U(k,m-k)}^{U(m)}$ recorded in Proposition \ref{prop:double coset}, which is the second equation in the following list:
+takes the class $c_k^{(m)}$ to the $k$-th Conner--Floyd--Chern class. \end{enumerate} \end{thm} \begin{proof} (i) This property exploits the double coset formula for $\res^{U(m)}_{U(i,j)}\circ\tr_{U(k,m-k)}^{U(m)}$ recorded in Proposition \ref{prop:double coset}, which is the second equation in the following list:

 Part (ii) for $k<m$ follows from part (i) by restriction from $U(m-1,1)$ to $U(m-1)$: